 This is basically an extension of the above-mentioned points (based on Table \ref{tab:tensions} only), keeping the major conclusions unaltered.
 However, we reiterate that one should not view the performance of any cosmological model in the context of $H_0$ tension in isolation.
 For example, the PEDE, VM and VM-VEV models show highly reduced tensions with R21 for all cases, but they cannot necessarily be concluded as better alternatives to $\Lambda$CDM.
 The PEDE model shows promise of resolving tension at the background level but falters when fitting current clustering data where it is not as efficient as $\Lambda$CDM \cite{Rezaei2020}.
 The VM and VM-VEV models, on the other hand, have been shown to suffer from a poorer goodness of fit to current data compared to $\Lambda$CDM \cite{VM_Di_Valentino_2020}, as highlighted earlier in Sec. \ref{sec:models}.
-So, for a model/ class of models to pass the real test of $H_0$ tension (or any other tension as such), an in-depth study considering all the pros and cons of the model \textit{vis-\`{a}-vis} other models is necessary.
+So, for any particular model or a class of models to pass the real test of the $H_0$ tension (or any other tension as such), an in-depth study considering all the pros and cons of the model \textit{vis-\`{a}-vis} other models is necessary.